microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 create a build that depends on all the packages in your registry.

-The following example, creates a manifest file to test all the ports in a ficticious vcpkg registry.
-Replace the list of dependencies to include all the ports in your registry and place it in the root of you registry.
+The following example, creates a manifest file to test all the ports in a hypothetical vcpkg registry.
+Replace the list of dependencies to include all the ports in your registry and place it in the root of your repository.

 `vcpkg.json`